-Dementia is a syndrome that effects the way your brain works.
-This can include changes to your memory, thinking and language.
-The most common cause of dementia is Alzheimer’s disease.
-Here, I’ll explain more about dementia and Alzheimer’s, and what’s meant by both terms.
+Dementia is a condition that affects the way your brain works.
+This can include changes to your memory, thinking, and language.
+The most common cause of dementia in the UK is Alzheimer’s disease.
+Here I’ll explain more about dementia and Alzheimer’s, and what’s meant by both terms.

 What is dementia?

 The word ‘dementia’ doesn’t refer to one specific condition.
 Instead, it describes the symptoms that are caused by a decline in your brain function.
-This means your brain isn’t working as well as it used to.
-These symptoms can include problems with thinking and reasoning, as well as behaviour changes.
+This means – your brain isn’t working as well as it used to.
+These symptoms can include problems with thinking and reasoning, as well as behaviour changes and memory problems.

-Dementia is not the same as the normal forgetfulness that often comes with ageing, but it is more likely to affect older people.
-Over 850,000 people live with dementia in the UK.
-It can be caused by a lot of different conditions, including Alzheimer’s disease.
-In the UK, around six in every 10 cases of dementia are caused by Alzheimer’s disease.
+Dementia isn’t the same as the typical forgetfulness that often comes with ageing, but it is more common in older people.
+Over 900,000 people live with dementia in the UK.
+Dementia can be caused by a lot of different conditions, including Alzheimer’s disease.

 What is Alzheimer’s disease?

-Alzheimer’s disease affects your nerve cells.
-Your nerve cells act as messengers between your brain and the rest of your body.
-When the connections between these cells are damaged by Alzheimer’s it causes problems with the way you think, plan, reason and remember.
+Alzheimer’s disease affects your nerve cells (also called neurons).
+Your nerve cells act as messengers within your brain.
+They also help to pass messaged between your brain and the rest of your body.
+When the connections between these cells are damaged by Alzheimer’s it causes problems with the way you think, plan, reason, and remember.

 Although Alzheimer’s disease is a cause of dementia, you’ll often hear it referred to as a type or form of dementia.